 This article represents the views of the author only and not those of American Express.

-Nick Petrovic is a registered psychologist and head of clinic at the Mind Profile Psychology Clinic and has over 10 years experience in the allied health and business.
-Nick has contributed to regular columns in over a dozen business magazines and newspapers, advising on issues such as mental health, work related stress, strategic planing, business analysis and human resources as well as a sought-after business adviser and public speaker.
+Nick Petrovic is a registered psychologist and head of clinic at the Mind Profile Psychology Clinic and has more than 10 years' experience in the allied health and business.
+Nick has contributed to regular columns in more than a dozen business magazines and newspapers, advising on issues such as mental health, work related stress, strategic planning, business analysis and human resources.